zerok-ai/zk-operator/README.md

-# zerok-operator
+# Zerok-operator
-Zerok operator sets up the required zerok components on the cluster.
+Zerok operator in responsible for instrumenting the pods coming up in the cluster.
+It achieves this by adding a mutatingadmissionwebhook in the cluster.

+# Pre-requisites
+It needs Redis to be up and running as it uses Redis to read language data for images.
+This data will be populated by the zerok-deamonset pod.
+The operator pod will sync the data from Redis based on the time interval specified in the config file.

 ### Quickstart